nvanheyst/onav_sdk_noetic_examples/README.md

 Alternatives can be used such as using Roboflow's cloud server or running an object detection model on the robot

 Pan
-The program is setup by default to run with just the camera pointing forward, but the pan_velocity_continuous.py node can be run in parallel to expand the FOV by panning back and forth
+The program is setup by default to run with just the camera pointing forward, but their is also an optional node can be run in parallel to expand the FOV by panning back and forth